-The major U.S. equity indexes extended gains through early 2021.
-By mid-March 2021 the Dow Jones Industrial Average had climbed to an all-time high for its fourth-straight session, and the S&P 500 notched its fifth consecutive daily record close.
-Performance like that excites investors – but typically in opposite ways.
-Constant gains lead some investors to expect more of the same; others worry the good times are surely about to end.
-The former sentiment is sometimes called bearish, while the latter is sometimes called bullish.
-But whether your sentiment is bearish or bullish, one way to make sure you make rational rather than emotional investment decisions is to work with a financial advisor.
+Over time, the major U.S. equity indexes go up and down based on internal and external factors.
+Performance like that excites investors, but typically in opposite ways.
+Constant gains lead some investors to expect more of the same.
+Others worry the good times are surely about to end.
+The former sentiment is sometimes called “bearish,” while the latter is sometimes referred to as “bullish.”
+But whether your sentiment is bearish or bullish, one way to ensure you make rational investment decisions is to work with a financial advisor.

 A bullish investor, also known as a bull, believes that the price of one or more securities will rise.
 This can apply at any scale of the market.
 Sometimes a bullish investor believes that the market as a whole is due to go up, foreseeing general gains.
 In other cases an investor might anticipate gains in a specific industry, stock, bond, commodity or collectible.
 If an investor is, say, bullish about ABC Corp., this means that he or she thinks that specific company’s shares will climb.

 A bull market conveys a related meaning.
 It exists when prices, typically those of equities, are generally on the rise.
 While not every stock will necessarily increase, the market’s main equity indexes will.
 For example, during a bull market the Dow Jones Industrial Average and the S&P 500 can be expected to climb, even as some individual equities and sectors may not.
 Unlike a bear market, there is no universally accepted percentage gauge for how much a market has to rise before it qualifies as a bull market.
 The longest bull market in American history for stocks lasted for 4,494 days and ran from December 1987 to March 2000.

 It might be said that the prevailing sentiment of participants in a bull market is greed or fear of missing out.